Grand Theft Bus

 Grand Theft Bus is a Canadian band based in Fredericton, New Brunswick, Canada.
 Known for short, catchy, genre jumping ditties and long meandering nonsensical improvisations with occasional magic and a touch of musical comedy.

 History

-Formed in 2000, the band consists of Tim Walker (guitar, vocals), Graeme Walker (bass, vocals), Dennis Goodwin (guitar, synths, vocals) and Bob Deveau (drums and electronics).
+Formed in 2000, the band consists of Tim Walker (guitar, vocals), Graeme Walker (bass, vocals), Dennis Goodwin (guitar, synths, vocals), and Bob Deveau (drums and electronics).
 Their first album, Birth of Confusion, was released in 2003.

 Grand Theft Bus are a sonically dynamic group with an eclectic blend of songs ranging from pop to prog, heavy and intense to light and fluffy, quirky nonsense to meaningful melodrama.

-The band regularly plays Nova Scotia's Evolve Festival, as well as the Harvest Jazz and Blues Festival.
+The band regularly plays New Brunswick's Evolve Festival, as well as the Harvest Jazz and Blues Festival.

 A mockumentary about the band, Rubarbicon, was filmed by independent filmmaker Greg Hemmings and released in 2006.

 The band recorded its 2008 album, Made Upwards, in the main dining room of New Brunswick's lieutenant-governor's mansion.